Rdeepthiacharya/Hotel_Management_System/README.md

 To get started with this project, you will need to have the following installed on your system:
 - Python 3
-- An SQL server (DB Browser)
+- SQLite (DB Browser)

 Once you have these installed, you can clone the repository and run the application on your local machine.

 ## Prerequisites

-Before running the application, you will need to create an SQL database and configure the connection details in the config.py file.
+Before running the application, you will need to create an SQLite database and configure the connection details in the dbcontroller.py file.
 You can find this file in the backend directory.

 ## Running the Application